liyabona1414-eng/metabase/docs/embedding/full-app-embedding-quick-start-guide.md

 ## Set up a group in Metabase

-Now that you have SSO and full-app embedding set up, it's time to set up groups so that you can apply permissions to your embedded Metabase entities (questions, dashboards, collections, and so on).
+Now that you have SSO and full app embedding set up, it's time to set up groups so that you can apply permissions to your embedded Metabase entities (questions, dashboards, collections, and so on).

 ### Add a `groups` key to your token